Key Points

 • Presence of respiratory conditions or sleep apnea [16]

-Medical professionals don’t recommend continuous long-term use [18].
+Patients taking larger doses and those with extended periods of use face higher risks of withdrawal reactions [15].
+Medical professionals don’t recommend continuous long-term use [15].
 Any treatment extension needs careful reassessment.
-Each patient gets a specific tapering plan to minimize withdrawal risks [18].
+Each patient gets a specific tapering plan to minimize withdrawal risks [15].

 Long-term use cases need a well-laid-out framework with: